judus/rocket-engine/readme.md

 # Rocket Engine

 It draws.
 It simulates real physics.
 It detects collisions with quad trees and spatial partitioning.
-Until `Number` says, “Nope, you’re not YOLOing past IEEE 754.”
+Until Number says, “Nope, you’re not YOLOing past IEEE 754.”

+Oh yes — you can totally reach the stars.
+But only if your unit of measurement is AU… and precision isn’t an issue.
+I mean, at a cosmic scale… what’s a light second gonna change?

 ### Quick Start Example